About This Call

 Bacterial, archaeal, and viral isolates and single cell draft genomes

 The JGI will accept proposals for sequencing of collections of bacterial and archaeal genomes from cultivated isolates or physically isolated single cells.
 Proposed organisms should broaden phylogenetic representation among sequenced representatives or participate in processes directly relevant to DOE missions.
 Type strains, including proposed strains prior to publication, are highly encouraged.
 Between 48 and 184 isolates may be proposed.
 For single-cell sequencing projects, JGI will sort up to 8 samples and sequence up to 384 single particle sorts (unverified by 16S) per proposal.
 For single virus sort sequencing projects, the amplified DNA needs to be provided by the PI, as JGI does not sort and genome amplify viral particles.
 Between 48 and 384 single virus sorts may be proposed for sequencing.
 For projects with larger numbers of genomes, please refer to the CSP Annual Call.

 The JGI seeks proposals centered on resequencing of bacterial, archaeal, fungal, algal and plant isolates for which a reference genome exists.
 Projects may focus on natural population structure, understanding gene function under selective pressure or in mutagenized strains, or developing pan and core genomes.
 We will also consider collections of highly related strains from nature that display differences in phenotypes related to DOE missions, e.g. lignocellulose decomposition, fermentation of sugar substrates or degradation of environmental toxins for bacteria and fungi or biomass composition for plants.
-Between 36 and 72 samples may be proposed for bacteria or fungi; up to 12 samples for plants.
+Between 36 and 72 samples may be proposed for bacteria or fungi; up to 12 samples for plants or algae.
 For projects with larger numbers of samples, please refer to the CSP Annual Call.

 Plant/algal genome size estimation